 The Princess Basket –

 Shower your little princess with a basket fit for a future queen.
 A cute princess movie to catch her attention, a pink blanket or outfit with a princess theme and a board or soft princess themed book, such as these Disney Princess Board Books, all make an adorable basket.

 The Feeding basket –

-If baby is learning to feed himself, fill his Easter basket with things like infant spoons, colorful bowls and sippy cups.
+If the baby is learning to feed himself, fill his Easter basket with things like infant spoons, colorful bowls and sippy cups.
 Functional and your baby will love the bright colors!
 This is the basket I made for our son’s first Christmas!

 The Fine Motor Basket

-MegaBloks or old fashioned wooden blocks are a great start to a basket for your little one!
+MegaBloks or old-fashioned wooden blocks are a great start to a basket for your little one!
 Add in a toy that has snaps and pulls and even a toy phone and help your small one fine tune their fine motor skills this Easter.

 The Play Basket –

 Fill your Easter basket with small toys that your baby would like.
 Things like plastic keys, teething rings, stroller toys and more are all small enough to fit inside of the basket easily and will keep your baby entertained and happy!